Solid Power Inc. (SLDP) Reveals an Earnings Mystery

 Many brokerage firms have already submitted their reports for SLDP stocks, with Needham repeating the rating for SLDP by listing it as a “Buy.”
 The predicted price for SLDP in the upcoming period, according to Needham is $13 based on the research report published on January 10th of the current year 2022.

-Volatility was left at 8.93%, however, over the last 30 days, the volatility rate increased by 6.42%, as shares surge +2.66% for the moving average over the last 20 days.
-Over the last 50 days, in opposition, the stock is trading -3.64% lower at present.
+Volatility was left at 9.76%, however, over the last 30 days, the volatility rate increased by 10.21%, as shares sank -2.30% for the moving average over the last 20 days.
+Over the last 50 days, in opposition, the stock is trading -15.64% lower at present.

 Stock Fundamentals for SLDP